Visits to museums, exhibitions, lectures, etc.

 St. Michael’s Island

-On Sunday, June 30, 2024, the “TRANSISTOR VENICE” meeting was held at the Laguna nel bicchiere headquarters on St. Michael’s Island.
+On Sunday, June 30, 2024, the “TRANSISTOR VENICE” meeting was held at the Laguna in the Glass headquarters in St. Michael.

 Baking course